• Recipes

 Not pictured: Water.
 You'll need enough water to just barely cover the pasta in the pan.

-🔪 How to Make Garlic Parmesan Chicken Pasta
+🔪 Making a Quick Parmesan Chicken Pasta

-The first step in making this stovetop garlic parmesan chicken pasta actually involves the third ingredient in this recipe's title: chicken.
+The first step in making this garlic parmesan chicken pasta actually involves the third ingredient in this recipe's title: chicken.

 Place the chicken breast on a cutting board and carefully slice it in half horizontally, with the knife parallel to the cutting board.
 Press the heel of your other hand down lightly on top of the chicken breast with your fingers flared up to keep them out of the way of the knife.